 1.2 In the case of Unmetered Supplies, all residual charges will be applied on a consumption basis, so premises which receive Unmetered Supplies are not subject to this Schedule.

+1.2A In the case of Electric Vehicle Charging Sites, all residual charges will be applied on a consumption basis, so premises which are Electric Vehicle Charging Sites are not subject to this Schedule.